Massage Therapy CEs | Prenatal/Doula/Infant Courses

 Approved by: Institute of Somatic Therapy (Judith Koch) is approved by the NCBTMB (Provider #280672-00) as a continuing education Approved Provider.
 Institute of Somatic Therapy is approved by Florida (#MCE-326), and New York (#0019).
 Our courses are also valid for AMTA, ABMP, and most individual states.
 Some states limit how many hours can be done online or by home study.
 Please refer to our State Guidelines section for specific information about your state.
 Laws can and do change, and your state will hold you responsible for knowing the laws that apply to you.

-Tuition: $129 for online course and test. $159 plus shipping for by mail materials, also with online course and test.
-Students who enroll by mail will have instant access to online materials, and will receive the hard copies by mail, shipped within 1 - 3 business days of enrollment.
+Tuition: US $129 for online course and test. $159 plus shipping for by mail materials, also with online course and test.
+Students who enroll by mail will have instant access to online materials, and will receive the hard copies by mail, generally shipped within 10 business days of enrollment.
 Mailed material is our bound student handout.
 Any PDF files attached to the online course will not be included.
 You may print them yourself if you want a hard copy.

 Testing: You complete your test online, and immediately upon passing, print your certificate.
 The date you take the online test will be the date on your CE certificate.

 Package Special Prices: Sign up on this page if you want to take ONLY Step One.
 If you are interested in taking several of our related courses at a discounted tuition, you can Create Your Own Customized Discount Package.
 Receive a discount of 8%-15% (depending on tuition value) when you enroll in any three or more of our courses at the same time.)

 Please note that our package specials are non-changeable/non-refundable.